Ventolin

 You cannot use a spacer with Ventolin Accuhaler or other dry powder inhalers.

-Discuss with your doctor, asthma nurse or a pharmacist about the benefits of using a spacer and how to use them effectively.
+Discuss with your doctor, asthma nurse, or pharmacist the benefits of using a spacer and how to use it effectively.

 How to use Ventolin with a spacer (Aerochamber or Volumatic)